by Wislawa Szymborska

 And you O falcon, the same these many years,

-forever staring motionless at the same spot,
+in that same cage, forever staring motionless at the same spot,

 absolve me, even though you are but a stuffed bird.